 Who will perform the treatment

-Veterinarians, veterinary nurses, and assistants will provide physical rehabilitation to your pet.
+Veterinarians, veterinary technicians, and assistants will provide physical rehabilitation to your pet.
 They will track your pet’s progress during each rehabilitation session, ensuring that the exercises and treatments are appropriate and we are making progress towards the outlined goals for your pet.
 Treatment time is typically 15-30 minutes.

 Common treatment options may include: